John Stuart Mill: Career

+Professorship

 Between the years 1865 and 1868 Mill served as Lord Rector of the University of St Andrews.
 At his inaugural address, delivered to the university on 1 February 1867, he made the now-famous (but often wrongly attributed) remark that "Bad men need nothing more to compass their ends, than that good men should look on and do nothing."
 That Mill included that sentence in the address is a matter of historical record, but it by no means follows that it expressed a wholly original insight.

+Member of Parliament (1865–1868)

 During the same period, 1865–68, he was also a Member of Parliament (MP) for City of Westminster.
 He was sitting for the Liberal Party.
 During his time as an MP, Mill advocated easing the burdens on Ireland.
-In 1866, he became the first person in the history of Parliament to call for women to be given the right to vote, vigorously defending this position in subsequent debate.
+In 1866, he became the second person in the history of Parliament, after Henry Hunt, to call for women to be given the right to vote, vigorously defending this position in subsequent debate.
 He also became a strong advocate of such social reforms as labour unions and farm cooperatives.
 In Considerations on Representative Government, he called for various reforms of Parliament and voting, especially proportional representation, the single transferable vote, and the extension of suffrage.
 In April 1868, he favoured in a Commons debate the retention of capital punishment for such crimes as aggravated murder; he termed its abolition "an effeminacy in the general mind of the country".
 (It is said in 1868, when his first term ended, no party would nominate him due to his independent spirit.)

 He was elected to membership of the American Philosophical Society in 1867.